Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Introduction

 \section{Introduction}

-The rapid recent advances in quantum technology have opened new routes for the solution of hard quantum groundstate problems.
+Rapid recent advances in quantum technology have opened new routes for the solution of hard quantum groundstate problems.
 Well-controlled quantum devices are a natural platform for the investigation of complex quantum matter \cite{Feynman1982-21}.
-A popular approach are variational quantum algorithms (VQA) \cite{Cerezo2021-9}, in which classical optimization is performed on parametrized quantum circuits.
-Numerous studies have successfully applied VQA to few-body systems.
-However, applications of generic unstructured VQA to many-body systems face multiple challenges: (a) Current quantum hardware is limited in the available number of qubits and gate fidelities. (b) As with other high-dimensional nonlinear optimization problems, we are typically confronted with complex cost-function landscapes and it is difficult to avoid local minima \cite{Kiani2020_01,Bittel2021-127,Anschuetz2021_09,Anschuetz2022-13}. (c) In contrast to classical computers, the quantum algorithms produce a sequence of probabilistic measurement results for gradients, requiring a large number of shots to achieve precise estimates.
+An important approach are variational quantum algorithms (VQA) \cite{Cerezo2021-3}, in which classical optimization is performed on parametrized quantum circuits.
+Numerous studies have successfully applied VQA to few-body systems, but applications of generic unstructured or overly expressive VQA to many-body systems face multiple challenges: (a) Current quantum hardware is limited in the available number of qubits and gate fidelities. (b) As with other high-dimensional nonlinear optimization problems, we are typically confronted with complex cost-function landscapes and it is difficult to avoid local minima \cite{Kiani2020_01,Bittel2021-127,Anschuetz2021_09,Anschuetz2022-13}. (c) In contrast to classical computers, the quantum algorithms produce a sequence of probabilistic measurement results for gradients, requiring a large number of shots to achieve precise estimates.
 For a generic unstructured VQA, gradient amplitudes decay exponentially in the size of the simulated system \cite{McClean2018-9,Cerezo2021-12}.
-This is the so-called barren plateau problem.
+This is the so-called barren plateau problem, which is also associated with cost-function concentration \cite{Arrasmith2022-7,Miao2024_02}.
 In this case, VQA are not trainable as the inability to precisely estimate exponentially small gradients will result in random walks on the flat landscape.
-The barren plateau problem can be resolved if an initial guess close to the optimum and good optimization strategies are available \cite{Grant2019-3,Zhang2022_03,Mele2022_06,Kulshrestha2022_04,Dborin2022-7,Skolik2021-3,Slattery2022-4,Haug2021_04,Sack2022-3,Rad2022_03,Tao2022_05}, but such resolutions are not universal \cite{Campos2021-103}.
+The barren plateau problem can be resolved if an initial guess close to the optimum and specific optimization strategies are available \cite{Grant2019-3,Zhang2022_03,Mele2022-106,Kulshrestha2022_04,Dborin2022-7,Skolik2021-3,Slattery2022-4,Haug2021_04,Sack2022-3,Rad2022_03,Tao2022_05}, but such resolutions are not universal \cite{Campos2021-103}.